ashutosh720/fs-09_springboot/Sample readme.md

 ## Installation

-Provide step-by-step instructions on how to install and run your project.
+Provide step-by-step instructions on how to install and run the project.
 Include any prerequisites or dependencies that need to be installed.

 1. Step 1
 2. Step 2